 Documentobject.
 In this article, we'll look at how to use the DOM in detail, along with some other interesting APIs that can alter your environment in interesting ways.

 - Fetching data from the server

-- Another very common task in modern websites and applications is retrieving individual data items from the server to update sections of a webpage without having to load an entire new page.
-This seemingly small detail has had a huge impact on the performance and behaviour of sites, so in this article we''ll explain the concept, and look at technologies that make it possible, such as
+Another very common task in modern websites and applications is retrieving individual data items from the server to update sections of a webpage without having to load an entirely new page.
+This seemingly small detail has had a huge impact on the performance and behavior of sites.
+In this article, we'll explain the concept, and look at technologies that make it possible, such as

 XMLHttpRequestand the Fetch API.

 The APIs we've covered so far are built into the browser, but not all APIs are.
 Many large websites and services such as Google Maps, Twitter, Facebook, PayPal, etc. provide APIs allowing developers to make use of their data (e.g. displaying your twitter stream on your blog) or services (e.g. displaying custom Google Maps on your site, or using Facebook login to log in your users).
 This article looks at the difference between browser APIs and 3rd party APIs and shows some typical uses of the latter.